openharmony/docs/en/device-dev/kernel/kernel-small-debug-trace-other-lastwords.md

 The dying gasp function depends on the macro  **LOSCFG\_SAVE\_EXCINFO**.
 Before using this function, choose  **Debug**-\>  **Enable Saving Exception Information**  in the configuration items to enable this macro.
 If this macro is disabled, this function cannot be used.
 Then, call  **LOS\_ExcInfoRegHook**  in  **SystemInit**  to register the position, size, memory buffer, and access function for accessing the exception information.
 When an exception occurs in the system, the system saves the exception information in the memory buffer passed in the registration, and then calls the registered access function to write the exception information to the physical storage medium.

 >![](../public_sys-resources/icon-note.gif) **NOTE:**
->-   The location registered to storing the exception information cannot overlap with other storage locations.
+>-   The location registered to store the exception information cannot overlap with other storage locations.
 >-   The registered memory buffer should be greater than or equal to 16 KiB.
 Otherwise, the exception information stored may be incomplete.
 >-   The exception information can be accessed successfully only when the driver of the storage medium corresponding to the registered read/write function is normal.